Deep learning basics#

 When to use deep learning:

-• it is powerful but intended for the AI set, tasks humans and animals are good at
+it is powerful but intended for the

-• it uses an inductive bias of hierarchy, which can be really useful or not at all
+inductive bias of hierarchy, which can be really useful or not at alleffective when you have a huge

 When not to use deep learning:

-• no reason to assume the problem contains a hierarchical solution
+no reason to assume the

 If you don’t really know or can’t really estimate, it’s usually a good idea to stick with other, simpler models as it’s better to stay as general purpose as possible in these cases.